Mitochondrial DNA: Replication

+The two strands of the human mitochondrial DNA are distinguished as the heavy strand and the light strand.
+The regulation of mitochondrial DNA replication and transcription initiation is located in a single intergenic noncoding region (NCR).
+In human, the 1,100 base pairs NCR region contains three promoters of two L-strand promoters (LSP and LSP2) and one H-strand promoter (HSP).
+Unlike bidirectional and specific origin initiation of nuclear DNA replication, mitochondrial DNA has two strand-specific, unidirectional origins of replication of the leading H strand (OH) which located in NCR and the lagging L strand (OL) which located in the tRNA gene cluster.

 Mitochondrial DNA is replicated by the DNA polymerase gamma complex which is composed of a 140 kDa catalytic DNA polymerase encoded by the POLG gene and two 55 kDa accessory subunits encoded by the POLG2 gene.
 The replisome machinery is formed by DNA polymerase, TWINKLE and mitochondrial SSB proteins.
 TWINKLE is a helicase, which unwinds short stretches of dsDNA in the 5' to 3' direction.
+Mitochondrial single-stranded DNA binding protein (SSB) coordinates its activity with the POLG during DNA replication.
 All these polypeptides are encoded in the nuclear genome.

 During embryogenesis, replication of mtDNA is strictly down-regulated from the fertilized oocyte through the preimplantation embryo.
 The resulting reduction in per-cell copy number of mtDNA plays a role in the mitochondrial bottleneck, exploiting cell-to-cell variability to ameliorate the inheritance of damaging mutations.
 According to Justin St. John and colleagues, "At the blastocyst stage, the onset of mtDNA replication is specific to the cells of the trophectoderm.
 In contrast, the cells of the inner cell mass restrict mtDNA replication until they receive the signals to differentiate to specific cell types."